adonisjs/v5-docs/content/guides/fundamentals/typescript-build-process.md

+---
+summary: Learn how AdonisJS builds your Typescript application in both development and production both.
+---

 One of the framework's goals is to provide first-class support for Typescript.
 This goes beyond the static types and IntelliSense you can enjoy while writing the code.

 **We also ensure that you never have to install any additional build tools to compile your code during development or for production.**